BradDunagan/react-paneless/README.md

 This repository includes an example app.
 Images below are of the example app, illustrating features.

 <p align="center"> <img src="/images/Paneless-All-002.png?raw=true alt="RR App Screenshot" /> </p>

+I suppose it should also be mentioned that paneless does the rendering of frames (normal and minimized) in an _app-frame_ that has an _app-header_ and _app-footer_.

 Any pane's button bar is exposed by hovering the mouse around the top of the pane.